williamsyang-work/trace-viewer-performance-testing/README.md

 # trace-viewer-performance-testing

-Will update readme if we persue automatic performance testing.
+Proof of concept for automatic performance testing for the Theia-Trace-Extension.